Exact orbifold fillings of contact manifolds: Symplectic cohomology of exact orbifold fillings

-When $\ind D_u=0$, $u$ is cut out transversely with isotropy $C(g_1)\cap C(g_2)$.
-The pullback pushforward counting of the moduli spaces of those constant pair of pants gives rise to the Chen-Ruan product in \S \ref{SS:CR}.
+When $\ind D_u=0$, $u$ is cut out transversely with isotropy $C(g_1)\cap C(g_2)$\footnote{To see this, note that $\ker D_u=\{0\}$ for any such $u$, then $D_u$ is transverse iff $\ind D_u=0$. }.
+The pullback-pushforward counting of the moduli spaces of those constant pair of pants gives rise to the Chen-Ruan product in \S \ref{SS:CR}.
 When $\ind D_u<0$, those $u$ are not cut out transversely, but equipped with an obstruction bundle $\coker D_u$.
-In the definition of Chen-Ruan product on $H^*_{\CR}(W)$, we simply disregard them, since $\dim W^3\backslash W=0$ and there can not be any contribution from $u$ when $\ind D_u<0$.
+In the definition of Chen-Ruan product on $H^*_{\CR}(W)$, we simply disregard them, since $\dim W^3\backslash W=0$ and there cannot be any contribution from $u$ when $\ind D_u<0$.

-However, in the definition of ring structure on $SH^*(W)$.
-The above constant curves can appear as a component in the compactification of non-constant pair of pants.
-As a result, we do not know if the zero dimensional non-constant pair of pants (which can be assumed to be transversely cut out) is compact.
+However, in the definition of ring structure on $SH^*(W)$, the above constant curves can appear as a component in the compactification of the moduli spaces of non-constant pair of pants.
+As a result, we do not know if the zero dimensional ones of these moduli spaces (which can be assumed to be transversely cut-out) are compact.
 Moreover, even if we knew that all of them are compact, it is not clear that the count gives an operator compatible with the differential.
 This being said, one does have obstruction bundles, so, at least theoretically, the gluing methods in \cite{hutchings2007gluing, hutchings2009gluing} might solve the problem.
-We point out however that this situation here is more complicated than that in ECH, as the base of the obstruction bundle here is given by abstract moduli spaces of non-constant holomorphic curves.
+We point out however that this situation here is more complicated than that in ECH, as the base of the obstruction bundle here is given by abstract moduli spaces of non-constant holomorphic curves, which we seem to have no a priori control.

 In the following, we will make some speculations, \emph{assuming the ring structure of $SH^*(W;\QQ)$ can be defined and has usual properties like symplectic cohomology for manifold fillings}.
 However, the following results (and stronger ones) will be obtained in \S \ref{S5} without appealing to the ring structure (at least not in a direct way, even though the ``essence'' of the argument is the same).